FichteFoll/advent-of-code/2025/README.md

 albeit working on a string was probably easiest.
 I then spent an unreasonable amount of time trying to create a point-free version for my initial list comprehension.

+### Day 03

+Took me a bit longer
+than I would have expected
+to translate the algorithm I had in my head into code, but ultimately this wasn't exactly a difficult task once you understood the instructions.
+In my initial solution,
+I didn't think of leaving enough characters for the next recursion to definitely reach a solution, which is why I used `Maybe` a lot.
+I refactored the code later to make use of this trick.